omarzydan610/Semple-Shell/README.md

 ## Overview

+This is lab 1 in Our Operating System Course.
-This is a simple custom shell implemented in C. It provides basic command execution, variable assignment, and built-in commands like `cd`, `echo`, and `export`.
+A simple custom shell implemented in C. It provides basic command execution, variable assignment, and built-in commands like `cd`, `echo`, and `export`.
 The shell also supports background processes.

 ## Features